didistars328/test-task/README.md

 Assumptions:
 1. Implies that Ubuntu should be as a running platform for docker
 2. Password for basic auth is hardcoded for simplicity
-3. Account name and Password for Docker should be entered with *ansible-playbook -e docker_user=XXXXX -e docker_password=XXXX* parameters